SMAE123/Group_CI536/README.md

 Salma Elkaramany - Design and layout of website

-Zakariaa Hmamou - Payment and securities
+Zakariaa Hmamou - Payment and securities (50% Done)

 Rachel Ives - Design and layout of website